dependabot/dependabot-core/README.md

 for updating dependencies on GitHub or GitHub Enterprise (we plan to support Bitbucket and Gitlab in future, too).

-If you're looking to provide feedback on Dependabot's hosted service then we'd love to hear it.
-This repo is the right place to do so - please create an issue [here][issues].

 If you want to host your own automated dependency update bot then this repo should give you the tools you need.
 A reference implementation is available [here][dependabot-script].